▶️ LISTEN TO THIS ARTICLE

 OpenAI's o1, o3, and DeepSeek's R1 perform chain-of-thought internally during inference, trained through reinforcement learning rather than prompting.
 This changes the practical calculus substantially.

-Adding explicit CoT prompts to reasoning models is redundant at best and harmful at worst.
-The Wharton study found that o3-mini gained only 2.9% from CoT prompting, o4-mini gained 3.1%, and Gemini Flash 2.5 lost 3.3%.
-Multiple guides from OpenAI and the practitioner community explicitly recommend against few-shot CoT with reasoning models.
+Adding explicit CoT prompts to reasoning models is often redundant and can be harmful.
+The Wharton study reported small or negative gains from CoT prompting on the reasoning models it tested.
+Multiple guides from OpenAI and the practitioner community recommend against few-shot CoT with reasoning models.
 Let them think on their own.

 The relationship between CoT prompting and reasoning models is that reasoning models are CoT made permanent.
 They don't need the prompt because the reasoning process is built into their weights.
 You're paying for it in inference tokens either way, but reasoning models allocate that compute more efficiently than prompt-based CoT.

 For practitioners, the question has shifted.
 It's no longer "should I use CoT?" but "should I use CoT prompting on a standard model, or switch to a reasoning model?"
-The answer depends on cost.
-DeepSeek R1 charges $0.55 per million input tokens versus o1's $15.00.
-A well-crafted CoT prompt on a standard model can match reasoning model performance at lower cost for many tasks.
-For the hardest problems, reasoning tokens win.
+The answer depends on current pricing and task difficulty.
+A well-crafted CoT prompt on a standard model can be cheaper for some tasks.
+For the hardest problems, reasoning tokens may win.
 For everything else, it's a budget decision, and the budget-aware approach to agent reasoning applies here too.

 The Cost Reality